General

 You can also externalize and internalize strings, edit resource bundle strings, create locales, delete locales, switch locale used in Design view, in-place-edit text of current locale.

-View a flash demo here.
+View a demo video here.

 Support for events